David Azizi: “You have to know how to manage your law practice”

 Because of the pandemic, one shift — using the technological advances and things like video conferencing — has helped the legal community.
 I’ve always thought that the legal community has never properly used the technology that’s available to us.
 The pandemic caused that to happen, and one result was that we didn’t have to drive to court like we used to.
 Something small like that can help to cut down on traffic and smog.
 That change — virtual appearances in courtrooms — is something that has come about and it was something that I very much welcome.

-I’d love to see the reputations of lawyers change because, historically, we have a bad reputation.
-But we actually do a lot of good in the community.
+I’d love to see the reputations of lawyers change because historically we have a bad rep. But we actually do a lot of good in the community.
 There are a lot of laws out there, but the reason that the laws get enforced is because of lawyers.
 We are the enforcers of the law.
 You can create as many laws as you want, but if the lawyers aren’t enforcing them and holding companies accountable for following the law, then it’s useless.
-Sometimes, lawyers are seen as scummy people who are only in it for themselves.
+I’d just like to see lawyers not being seen as scummy people who are only in it for themselves.
 The media has painted us that way, and it’s really not the case.
 Not every lawsuit is frivolous or meant to cheat people out of money.

 How have you used your success to bring goodness to the world?

-My success has helped me have available funds to do that and help clients that I wouldn’t have been able to help early in my career.
-Before, I’d have to tell them, “I’d like to help you, but I don’t have the resources, the staff or the money.”
-Now, I can help those people.

-Secondly, I’ve set up scholarships at my old law school so that students could get money and funding to go to law school.
+Secondly, I’ve set up scholarships at my old law school so that students can get money and funding to go to law school.
 When I went there I was able to use scholarships to help with me going to college.
-Every bit of finances helps when you are in college.
+Every bit of finances helps.

 Then, I also try to do several pro-bono cases throughout the year to help people who can’t afford legal services.
 I already work on a contingency basis, so really all of my work is on a pro-bono basis until they get paid.

-There are people out there who are dealing with other issues, such as being in a car accident, not having insurance and needing help.
-I had a case where a guy’s wife died and he only had a $15,000 policy and I told him that I wasn’t going to take any fees from him.
-I just let him take all the money awarded to us so that he could get his life back together.
+But there are people out there who are dealing with other issues, such as being in a car accident, not having insurance and they are needing help.
+I had a case where a guy’s wife died and he only had a 15,000 dollars policy and I told him that I wasn’t going to take any fees from him.
+I just let him take all the money so that the could get his life back together.
 He needed the money more than I did, so it was pro-bono work.

 I know this is not an easy job.
 What drives you?

 In one sense, what keeps me going is my parents.
-They left their birth country, encountered all these problems and hardships just so they could give their kids a better life.
-I look at that as, “If they are able to do all that and go through all that they went through, then my job is not very hard compared to what they went through.”
-Sometimes, we lose perspective of just how good we have it.
+They left their birth country, encountered all of these problems and hardships to give their kids a better life.
+I look at it as, ‘If they are able to do that and go through all that they went through, then my job is not very hard compared to what they went through.’
+Sometimes, we lose perspective of how good that we have it.

-The other thing that keeps driving me is seeing the happiness in clients.
-We’re trying to get them back to where their lives were before the accident as much as possible.

 What are your “5 things I wish someone told me when I first started” and why.
 Please share a story or an example for each.

 1. Law school does not prepare you for the practice of law.
 It only helps you learn the law and passing the bar exam.
-In the day-to-day practice of law — learning how to file motions, going to court and what to do in court — they don’t teach you that stuff in law school.
-You have to clerk or become an intern to figure out what happens day to day in a law firm to prepare you for having your own practice.
+In the day-to-day practice of law, learning how to file motions, going to court and what to do in court — they don’t teach you that stuff in law school.
+You have to clerk or become an intern to figure out what happens day to day in a law firm.

 3. I wish somebody had told me, “Go work for somebody for five years and then go and take the risk and open your own law firm.”
 I worked for somebody else for 12 years and now I basically wish that I had taken the plunge and left earlier.
 It’s much easier to take risks and do stuff when you are younger when you don’t necessarily have a wife or kids than when you are older.
 But I wish somebody had told me, “Dave, after five years of having worked for somebody else, no matter what, take the plunge and take the risk and go out on your own.

 5. Finding good employees will not be easy.
 That’s one I wish someone had told me.
-You go in thinking, “I’ll just hire some people.”
-But it’s not that easy to find good employees.
-Finding someone who is dedicated, wants to work, wants to be there and wants to help the firm be successful is often difficult to find.
+You go in thinking, “I’ll just hire some people,” but it’s not that easy to find good employees.
+Finding someone who is dedicated, wants to work, wants to be there and wants to help the firm be successful is difficult to find.

 We are very blessed that some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
 Is there a person in the world, or in the US whom you would love to have a private breakfast or lunch with, and why?
 He or she might see this. 🙂

-Back in the day, it was Henry Ford and some other industrial giants who were the leaders.
-Today, I like Elon Musk because he likes to take risks.
-He’s the one who said that he was going to prove to the world that electric cars are the future — even when all of the car manufacturers were against him and expecting him to fail.
-He pushed, pushed and pushed, and look what he has now.
+Back in the day, it was Henry Ford and some other industrial giants.
+But I like Elon Musk because he likes to take risks and he’s one who said that he was going to prove to the world that electric cars are the future even when all of the car manufacturers were against him and expecting him to fail.
+He pushed, pushed and pushed and look what he has now.

-The same thing with Jeff Bezos, who took a small idea and through hard work, dedication and vision I can’t imagine anybody being more successful.
+The same thing with Jeff Bezos, who took a small idea and through hard work and dedication and vision … I can’t imagine anybody being more successful.
 Now, probably 90% of everything we order today is through Amazon.
-He had a vision, he saw it through to the point that it is now, and it’s amazing.
+He had a vision and he saw it through to the point that it is now, it’s amazing.

 As for Bill Gates, he’s another guy who has been consistent, he’s genuinely nice, he donates a lot of his money and he has a lot of goodness in him.
 He’s been successful and he doesn’t mind sharing his wealth.

-Those are three people who I would really like to sit down with and share a conversation.
+Those are three people who I would really like to sit down with an share a conversation.

-Thank you so much for sharing these important insights.
-We wish you continued success and good health!